Sg2 Projects Flattening ED Demand Nationally, Despite Recent Increase in ED Use

 The urgent care infrastructure, level of consumerism, demographics, local policy initiatives and the adoption of value-based payment models will all affect ED utilization and growth rates within individual markets.

-- Demographics (Age, Payer and Case Mix): Markets or institutions with a higher proportion of complex, elderly or psychiatric patients will likely continue to see growth in ED visits, as these populations are projected to have increased demand for ED services.
+- Demographics (Age, Payer and Case Mix): Markets or institutions with a higher proportion of complex, elderly or psychiatric patients will likely continue to see growth in ED visits, due to increased demand among these populations.
 In addition, the Medicaid population will be less impacted by consumer-driven incentives and will likely remain heavy utilizers of the ED.
 Until scalable state-based care redesign takes hold, EDs with a high penetration of Medicaid patients will continue to experience demand for urgent care services.

 - Penetration of Value-Based Incentives: Advanced markets in terms of adoption of value-based incentives have already begun to experience a decline in ED utilization.
 Payment incentives in these markets emphasize reductions in nonemergent ED visits through rigorous chronic disease management programs, 24/7 nurse triage, remote monitoring and extended after-hours clinics.
 For example, a 2012 study in Health Affairs that compared over 3 million Medicare Advantage enrollees to a fee-for-service Medicare control group found that ED use rates were 25% to 30% lower in the MA population.
-A growing body of evidence on medical homes outcomes also points to lower ED utilization as a result of this model.
+A growing body of evidence on medical homes outcomes also points to lower ED utilization.

 Since individual market experience will differ in both timing and extent of the shift, organizations should factor in market adoption of the 5 key variables highlighted above when planning for long-term ED utilization.